walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 cases run there, while the portable examples remain in the macOS package suite.
 Example wallets are deleted after each test so different database-key owners cannot interfere.

-The earlier missing iOS cleanup-result symptom did not recur in the complete cleanup runs.
+After the local cleanup runs passed, hosted recovery again produced a C completion marker without Kotlin test results.
+The descriptor mismatch was reproduced deterministically: Darwin `freopen` can assign `stdout` a descriptor other than 1, while Kotlin/Native writes directly to descriptor 1.
-The host flushes C streams before its completion marker, and the runner still requires a completed selected test.
-Passing runs do not establish the root cause of the earlier incomplete receipt.
+With stdin closed, the old host captured its C marker but lost the Kotlin-style write.
+The host now opens the log and explicitly redirects descriptors 1 and 2 with `dup2`, without reopening the C streams.
+Native regression cases cover all eight combinations of open/closed standard descriptors and failure to open the log.
+The full Keychain contract, bidirectional exchange and 18 recovery phases passed again with this fix; the runner still requires a completed selected test, not exit zero alone.
+Hosted confirmation of the fix remains pending.

 This cleanup does not requalify interactive authentication, biometric enrollment changes, cloud transport or physical device-to-device transfer.
 It preserves the native engines and supported